-Richard Aron Beirach was born on 23 May 1947 in Brooklyn, New York City.
-Having a sheltered childhood, he started playing the piano at the age of 5.
-From age 6 to age 18, Beirach was given lessons by the pianist und composer James Palmieri.
+Richard Alan Beirach was born on 23 May 1947 in Brooklyn, New York City and started playing the piano at the age of 5.
+From age 6 to age 18, Richie was given lessons by the pianist and composer James Palmieri.
 "James Palmieri showed me everything that I know about music,...he made me understand the deeper meaning of music."

 At the age of 13, while staying at a friend's place, Richie heard Red Garland's version of "Billy Boy" from Miles Davis' album "Milestones": "I could hardly believe it.
 This was exactly what I was looking for and what I needed.
 Until then, I had only had a classical musical education: Mozart, Beethoven, no improvisation.
 Richie realized that he wanted to devote himself to improvisation and jazz.

 In the middle of the 1960s, Richard Beirach entered the New York club scene, playing with, among others, Freddie Hubbard and Lee Konitz while at the same time occasionally working as a longshoreman at the docks of New York.
 In 1967, he went to Boston to study at the Berklee College Of Music where Keith Jarrett, Miroslav Vitous, and John Abercrombie were enrolled as well.
 Staying at Berklee for only one year he returned to New York in 1968 where he started a composition degree with Ludmilla Ulehla at the Manhattan School Of Music, from which he graduated in 1972 with a "Master Of Music".